Exact and mean-field analysis of the role of Hubbard interactions on flux driven circular current in a quantum ring: Numerical results and discussion

-\textbf{\textit{2.2 Correlated disorder}} We know that random disorder is uncorrelated in nature, that simply implies that there is no relation between potentials at any two sites.
+potentials at any two sites.
 There is another type of disorder in which though the site potentials are deterministic but aperiodic in nature, this type of disorder is called as quasi-periodic disorder.
 Aubry-Andr\'e-Harper (AAH)~\cite{aah1,aah2} model is a well-known example of such kind of disorder, that is deterministic, non-periodic yet exhibits a long range ordering.
 In this model the on-site potential is defined as $\epsilon_i = W \cos(2\pi \beta i )$, where we set $\beta = (1+\sqrt{5})/2.$

 It is clearly seen from Fig.~\ref{N=10, correlated disorder ring}(a) that in a half-filled ($N_{\uparrow}=N_{\downarrow}=5$) correlated disordered ring of size $N=10$, the current gets enhanced when on-site interaction strength $U$ becomes $0.75$ with respect to non-interacting scenario.
 Then, the current reduces again with further introduction of $V$ of strength $0.375$ in presence of $U$.
 This is what reflected by the curve in the figure, where the black curve stands for $U=V=0$, red curve reflects $U=0.75, V=0$ and blue curve shows $U=0.75, V=0.375$ case.
-In Fig.~\ref{N=10, correlated disorder ring}(b) the variation of PC for less than quarter-filled band ($N_{\uparrow}=2, N_{\downarrow}=1$) is shown.
-Here black, red and blue lines represent the variations for parameters $U=V=0, U=0.75$ keeping $V$ zero and $U=0.75, V=0.3$ cases respectively.
+In Fig.~\ref{N=10, correlated disorder ring}(b) the black, red and blue lines represent the variation of PC for the same set of parameters in the less-than-quarter-filled regime ($N_{\uparrow}=2, N_{\downarrow}=1$).
 This indicates that here also with increasing on-site interaction strength the current enhances however with further application of nearest-neighbor repulsion strength, the current increases again.